civisanalytics/civis-python/docs/parallel.rst

         print(f"({num1}, {num2}) finished with state {run.state}")

 :func:`~civis.utils.run_job` is a convenience wrapper that starts a run for an existing job and hands back a :class:`~civis.futures.CivisFuture`.
-Iterating with :func:`python:concurrent.futures.as_completed` gives you the behavior of joblib's ``return_as='generator_unordered'``: each result is available as soon as its job finishes, rather than after every job has finished.
+:func:`python:concurrent.futures.as_completed` gives you
+each result as soon
+as its job finishes, rather than after all jobs have finished.
 If you want the results in submission order instead, iterate over the futures directly and call ``.result()`` on each one.

 Passing inputs and outputs
 --------------------------

-:mod:`civis.parallel` used
-`cloudpickle <https://github.com/cloudpipe/cloudpickle>`_ to ship your function, its arguments, and its return value between the parent process and the child jobs. :class:`~civis.futures.CivisFuture` does not do this for you, which has two consequences:
+:class:`~civis.futures.CivisFuture` does not ship a function, its arguments, or its return value between the parent process and a child job.
+Instead:

 - The code you want to run must already exist in the child job's environment, either baked into the Docker image or cloned from GitHub via the ``repo_http_uri`` and ``repo_ref`` parameters of :func:`~civis.resources._resources.Scripts.post_containers`.
-Dynamically defined functions, lambdas, and closures can no longer be sent to Civis Platform.
 - You are responsible for moving data.
 Small inputs can go directly into the ``docker_command``.
 Larger inputs, and all outputs, should travel through Civis Files.